 After the fever abates is the fun stage where you can die from internal bleeding but obviously I didn’t die.
 Dengue destroys your blood platelets so your blood stops clotting properly and it can be dangerous to take ibuprofen or aspirin, which thins the blood.
 The final stage when you’re nearing recover is the rash.
 Oh the rash!
 So by this point I’m feeling ok but i’m covered head to toe in a red rash which itches like crazy.
 I had to take my wedding ring off because I was scratching my hands so much, all my fingers swelled up.

 Oh I was feeling so sorry for myself.
 Plus on top of this I had the kids to look after on my own most of the day as the rest of the family were visiting meme in hospital.
-This was over the time of a big ceremony and poor made had to do everything himself while I let dvds babysit the kids and made advantage of free calls from Android to moan to my parents about how ill I was.
+This was over the time of a big ceremony and poor made had to do everything himself while I let dvds babysit the kids.

 By the time you get the rash, you know the worst is over only you’re knackered and have no energy.
 Right on the tail of getting over the dengue I came down with a terrible stomach bug (oh by the way it also wrecks your immune system).
 I woke Made up in the middle of the night because I felt so terrible and he wanted to take me to hospital because apparently I’d gone completely white.
 I managed to fob him off until 6am when he insisted on taking me, came back with a bag of medicine and proceeded to sleep for 24 hours.
 No joke.
 Honestly I have never been so wiped out in all my life.